BINDERY OPERATOR Print Solutions

 Hours: Full-Time, Second Shift 3:00 PM – 11:00 PM, or Third Shift 11:00 PM – 7:00 AM

-Scope: The Bindery Operator is primarily responsible for effective setup, adjustments, and operation of the stitcher and/or other bindery machines such as a flatbed cutter and/or folder, that may contain multiple functions and station capabilities, such as bindery and finishing units that process printed sheets into final products, including books, catalogs, manuals, directories, magazines, and mailers, as scheduled.
+Scope: The Bindery Operator is primarily responsible for effective setup, adjustments, and operation of the cutter, stitcher, and/or other bindery machines such as a folder and inserter that may contain multiple functions and station capabilities, such as bindery and finishing units that process printed sheets into final products, including books, catalogs, manuals, directories, magazines, and mailers, as scheduled.

 This position exists to perform the essential functions.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.